 - DMF Server, which provides: - The full set of DMF server functionality, including the DMF daemon, infrastructure, user and administrator commands, and all man pages.
-This applies to SGI Altix and SGI Altix XE servers running SGI Foundation Software as specified in the DMF release notes.
-You should install this software only on those machines from which you will administer DMF, including NFS servers and potential CXFS metadata servers. - Client installers, which download the client software onto the server so that you can later transfer the DMF client software to the DMF client nodes.
+This applies to SGI ia64 and SGI x86-64 servers running the operating system and SGI Foundation Software version as specified in the ISSP and DMF release notes.
+You should install this software only on those machines that can be the DMF server. - Client installers, which download the client software onto the server so that you can later transfer the DMF client software to the DMF client nodes.
 The client packages are installed along with their installation instructions on the server in the following directory:

-'''

 /opt/dmf/client-dist/DMFversion/clientOS&architecture

-'''